Roddenberry Archive: 765874 shorts

 The third short is set after the events of Star Trek Generations, which saw the Enterprise–D crash-land on the planet Veridian III where Captain James T. Kirk is later killed and buried.
 The third season of Picard (2023) reveals that Starfleet recovered the crashed ship and Kirk's remains sometime after the events of the film.
 "765874 – Regeneration" depicts Starfleet's efforts to recover the ship, and also shows Spock visiting Kirk's grave.
 The latter sequence visualizes imagery from Shatner's novel The Ashes of Eden (1995), the first in a series known as the Shatnerverse that imagines a resurrected Kirk's life after the events of Generations.
-The short was deemed to be a touching and fitting epilogue to the film.
+The short was deemed to be a touching and fitting epilogue to the film by commentators.
 Urbach said the concept videos were not expected to "attract widespread attention from fans", but each received millions of views on YouTube.

 "765874 – Unification" was the most complex short so far.
 The key motivations for the story were fan frustrations regarding Kirk's death in Generations and the off-screen death of Spock revealed in the film Star Trek Beyond (2016).
 Urbach wanted to give the characters a "proper sendoff" that would also bring closure for fans.
 The video connects to more spin-off material with the character Gary Mitchell from "Where No Man Has Gone Before" (1966), the second pilot episode for The Original Series.
-Despite Mitchell seemingly dying in that episode, he is shown to have survived in the "A Perfect System" comic book story from IDW's Star Trek #400 (2022) and the short recreates imagery from that comic.
-"Unification" was met with "huge, viral appreciation" from Star Trek fans.
+Despite Mitchell seemingly dying in that episode, he is shown to have survived in the "A Perfect System" comic book story from IDW's Star Trek #400 (2022), and the short recreates imagery from that comic.
+"Unification" was met with "huge, viral appreciation" from Star Trek fans, and positive responses from critics despite mixed thoughts on the success of the digital recreations.
+The short led to further discussion of the technology's use.
 Based on online comments from fans, Urbach believed they had succeeded in creating a meaningful reunion for Kirk and Spock.
-He said this was the culmination of the characters' stories and the creative team did not intend to continue them, but they were open to telling more stories including filling in details about what leads up to Kirk and Spock's reunion.
+He said this was the culmination of the characters' stories and the creative team did not intend to continue them.
+They were open to telling more stories, including filling in details about what leads up to Kirk and Spock's reunion.